davidfrk/davidfrk/README.md

 ### Hi there 👋

 Here goes some stuff.
-And don't forget to to check out my [landing page](https://experimental-web-dev.github.io/).
+And don't forget to to check out my [portfolio page](https://davidfrk.github.io/portfolio/).

 Georeferenced data application developed for Ondaedes whose focus is on enabling better decision-making in the fight against arboviruses.
 ![Ondaedes' Dashboard](./Assets/Ondaedes8.png)